fabiomattei/uglyduckling/README.md

 The system supports the concept of allowed groups to access a specific resource, this explains the "allowedgroups" array.

+There is a get section in this file, it is there because all this configurations are for a GET request.

 ```json
 {
   "name": "requesttablev1",